divyasatpute/TeaCode1122_Challenges/Advanced/Week-2/Submission/@sumit-patil-24/Readme.md

-### This guide will help you create a basic Node.js application that logs incoming requests to a file named /app/logs/requests.log
+### This guide will help you create a basic Node.js application that logs incoming requests to a file named /app/logs/requests.log & containerize it.
 ## Prerequisites:
-Node.js installed on your system.
+Node.js and docker installed on your system.

 ## Steps:

-## 1.Create your project directory:
+1.Create your project directory:
 ```bash
 mkdir my-logging-app
 cd my-logging-app
 ```

-## 2. Initialize your Node.js project:
+2. Initialize your Node.js project:

 ```bash
 npm init -y
 ```
 This will create a package.json file.

-## 3.Install necessary packages:
+3.Install necessary packages:
 We'll use express for the web server and morgan for HTTP request logging.
 ```bash
 npm install express morgan
 ```

-## 4.Create the logging directory:
+4.Create the logging directory:
 It's good practice to ensure the log directory exists.
 ```bash
 mkdir -p app/logs
 ```

-## 5.Create your main application file (app.js):
+5.Create your main application file (app.js):
 Create a file named app.js in your my-logging-app directory and add the following code:
 ```bash
 const express = require('express');